fosler2/Card-Games/akaCheesedog.md

 > - RULE 1b: If none of your cards can be legally played, you have to pick up the pile.
 > - RULE 1c: ACES are HIGH.
 > - RULE 1d: If you have multiple of the same card, you may play any number of them at the same time, including all of them at once.
+> - RULE 1e: Cards in your hand must be played first.

 ### Section 2 - Clearing the Pile